alanvito1/ORSTAC/README.md

 # ORSTAC - Open Source Robots and Technical Analyses Community

-**Empowering Traders with the World's Largest Collection of Open-Source Trading Bots**
+**Empowering Traders with the World's Largest Collection of Open-Source Deriv Trading Bots**

 ---